smttsp/last_chance_adoption/docs/tablet-instructions/index.md

 # Tablet System Instructions

-This documentation provides detailed instructions for using the tablet system at Last Chance Adoption to manage cats and process adoptions.
+This documentation provides detailed instructions for using the tablet system at Last Chance Animal Rescue to manage cats and process adoptions.

 ## Contents